-In fiscal 2021, LIP targets were established based upon the Company's operating plans and objectives for fiscal 2021, which in turn were formulated in part based upon the results for fiscal 2020.
+In general, the LIP targets are established based upon the Company's operating plans and objectives for the fiscal year in question, which in turn are formulated in part based upon the results for the previous fiscal year.
 The compensation committee sets the LIP targets with the objective of encouraging the leadership team to drive financial performance based upon the Company's operating plan and financial objectives for the year in question.

-The following table sets forth the bonus targets as a percentage of the eligible portion of the executive's base salary under the LIP in fiscal 2020 for our executive officers at the 20% Achievement Level, the 100% Achievement Level and the 200% Achievement Level.
-During its annual review of the LIP and bonus targets for the executive officers for fiscal 2021, the compensation committee determined not to make any changes to the bonus targets as a percentage of the eligible portion of the executive's base salary for Mr. Friedman, Mr. Preston, Ms. Chaya, Mr. Price and Mr. Stanchak from such targets for fiscal 2020.
+The following table sets forth the bonus targets as a percentage of the eligible portion of the executive's base salary under the LIP that would have been applicable in fiscal 2022 for our executive officers at the 20% Achievement Level, the 100% Achievement Level and the 200% Achievement Level.

+During its annual review of the LIP for the executive officers for fiscal 2022, the compensation committee determined not to make any changes to the bonus targets as a percentage of the eligible portion of the executive's base salary for Mr. Friedman, Mr. Preston, Ms. Chaya, Mr. Duban and Mr. Lee from such targets for fiscal 2021.

-ACHIEVEMENT LEVEL GARY FRIEDMAN JACK PRESTON ERI CHAYA DEMONTY PRICE (1) DAVID STANCHAK (2)
+ACHIEVEMENT LEVEL GARY FRIEDMAN JACK PRESTON ERI CHAYA STEFAN DUBAN EDWARD LEE

 Below 20% % % % % %

-20% 20% 10% 10% 10% 10%
+0% 20% 10% 10% 10% 10%

 100% 125% 50% 50% 50% 50%

 200% 250% 100% 100% 100% 100%